slaclab/t9p/README.md

 ## Target Environment

-This needs to run on the following targets:
+This client has been tested on the following targets:
 - linux-x86_64
 - linux-powerpc (testing only)
 - RTEMS4/6-mvme3100 (PowerPC, soft FP)
 - RTEMS4/6-mvme6100 (PowerPC, hard FP, altivec)
+- RTEMS4/6-uC5282 (m68k, Coldfire ISA-A)

+We will also need to test the client on:
-- RTEMS4-svgm (PowerPC, soft FP and hard+altivec)
+- RTEMS4-svgm (PowerPC, soft FP [for VGM-1D] and hard+altivec [for VGM5])
-- RTEMS4/6-uC5282 (m68k)

 Compilers:
 - GCC 4.8.5 (RTEMS 4)
 - GCC 13.2.0 (RTEMS 6)
 - whatever else you are building with on host system

-Important things to note:
-- Must be endian-safe
-- Must not rely on Linux-specific syscalls, if avoidable
-- Must not rely on RTEMS-specific syscalls, if avoidable

 ## Testing